Twin-S: A Digital Twin for Skull-base Surgery: System Components

 \subsection{Modeling of the Surgical Camera}

-We first obtain the intrinsic parameters and distortion coefficients of the stereo camera.
-We use Zhang's camera model~\cite{zhang2000flexible} and calibrate the stereo camera using a ChArUco pattern.
-Rectification is then performed to obtain a projective camera model.
-To track the surgical camera, 4 optical tracking markers are mounted on the handle of the camera, defining the base coordinate frame.
-The pose of the camera is defined as:
+We obtain the intrinsic parameters and distortion coefficients of the stereo camera using a ChArUco pattern.
+Rectification is then performed to obtain a projective camera model~\cite{zhang2000flexible}.
+To track the surgical camera, optical tracking markers are mounted on the handle of the camera, defining the base coordinate frame.
+A hand-eye calibration routine~\cite{horaud1995hand, furrer2018evaluation} is used to obtain the transformation from the \textit{c}amera \textit{b}ase coordinate to the \textit{c}amera coordinate $^{cb}F{c}$.
+Given the tracked camera, \ours{} generates per-pixel segmentation mask and depth maps based on the object information~\cite{munawar_virtual_2021}, which can be used for different downstream applications.

-where the transformation of the camera base w.r.t. the optical tracker $\FT{\cb}$ is measured directly.
-A hand-eye calibration routine~\cite{doi:10.1177/027836499501400301} is used to obtain $\FT{\cb}$.

-The hand-eye calibration is formulated as the $AX = XB$ problem, where $X=\,\F{\cb}{\cam}$ (\autoref{fig:handeye}).
-The camera is moved to different locations while a ChArUco calibration pattern is fixed in space.
-The transformation of the camera in the ChArUco pattern coordinate $\F{\cp}{\cam}$ is estimated.
-Given recorded poses $\FT{\cb}$ and $\F{\cp}{\cam}$, for the $t^{th}$ camera pose, we have: \ \text{where}\